Jinhua Zhejiang, China Travel Guide

 When photographing people, especially in temples or traditional areas, always ask for permission first.

-Consider hiring a local guide for insights into Jinhua's history and culture.
+Consider hiring a local guide for a look into Jinhua's history and culture.

 Always check opening hours and entry requirements before visiting attractions.

 Operational hours can change due to local holidays or maintenance.
-Some sites may have specific ID requirements for entry.
+Some locations may have specific ID requirements for entry.

 Engage with Jinhua's unique character through its varied cultural activities.